danielrcollins1/OED-Expanded/x-additional-material.md

 ## War Machine, Book of

 The War Machine is a system of game rules designed to resolve large battles released in the Rules Cyclopedia.
 As an alternative to the complex calculations presented in those rules, one can use the point cost values of units as presented in OED Book of War as the Battle Rating.

 To determine the outcome of the engagement, each side of engagement rolls a d% and adds this to their Battle Rating.
 The force with the highest result wins.

-For a list of conditions that can modify Battle Rating (ratio of troops numbers, environmental and terrain factors, etc.) see chapter 9 of the Rules Cyclopedia.
+For a list of conditions that can modify Battle Rating (ratio of troops numbers, environmental and terrain factors, etc.) see chapter 9 of the _Rules Cyclopedia_.